-How can landlords get a proper property investment and management education?
+How can landlords find proper property investment and management courses?

 Last week Property Hawk started it’s exploration into the world of landlord education.

-This included looking at the ways landlords can access educational opportunities and some of the courses available.
-We continue in the second part to evaluate landlords sources of education including what landlords should look out for and give our unbiased view on which courses are worth considering and what are best avoided.
+This included looking at the ways landlords can access educational opportunities and some of the landlord courses available.
+We continue in the second part to evaluate landlord property education sources including what landlords should look out for and give our unbiased view on which landlord courses are worth considering and which are best avoided.

 Property gurus – BEWARE

 There are numerous property gurus out there who claim to have made a million out of buy-to-let and now over whelmed with a sense of generosity they wish to share all their hard found secrets with inexperienced landlords – for a small fee!
 These property gurus generally act in two ways.
 Firstly, they try to sell potential property investors a mass of so called educational material for a bargain price.
 Alternatively they try & hook landlords up with investment properties, which obviously they receive some commission for selling.
 The question is, if these properties are so good as investments and they are such hard pushing entrepreneurs, why aren’t the property gurus buying them themselves?